Coherent Modulation of Quasiparticle Scattering Rates in a Photoexcited Charge-Density-Wave System

 Here, $\omega$ is the binding energy and $\Delta t$ denotes the pump-probe delay, which enters the shape functions $s(t)$.
 While the inequivalence of single-particle and population lifetimes prohibits a direct assignment of experimental relaxation rates to quasiparticle lifetimes~\cite{gierz2014non, yang2015inequivalence, rameau2016energy, baranov_PRB2014}, extracting the population dynamics from the simulated spectra~\eqref{eq:trarpes_green} treats experiment and theory on equal footing and naturally includes population effects and quasiparticle decay~\cite{kemper_mapping_2013,Kemper_PRX_2018}.
-A detailed analysis of the self-energy (which determines the Green's function) allows us to connect the microscopic quasiparticle picture to the observed dynamics.
+A subsequent detailed analysis of the self-energy (which determines the Green's function) allows connecting the microscopic quasiparticle picture to the experimentally observed dynamics.

 The model parameter controlling the CDW state is the CDW potential $V_\mathrm{CDW}$ (which corresponds to $\Delta_\mathrm{CDW}\approx 2 V_\mathrm{CDW}$).
 Varying $V_\mathrm{CDW}$ leads to only minimal changes of the band structure outside of the gapped regions~\cite{voit2000}.
 Hence, the observed slowdown of the relaxation dynamics must be caused by (dynamical) interaction effects.
-To test this hypothesis, we include e--e scattering by considering a Hubbard model with weak interaction $U$, which is supported by the sharpness of the bands and the rather long lifetimes observed in the experiment.
+To test this hypothesis, we include e--e scattering by considering a Hubbard model with weak interaction $U$, which is supported by the sharpness of the bands and the rather long lifetimes observed in the experiment~\footnote{The Hubbard model serves as a generic model to include e--e scattering.
+Our main conclusions are equally valid for long-range interactions.}.
 We treat the e--e self-energy on the level of the second-Born approximation and employ the generalized Kadanoff-Baym ansatz (GKBA)~\cite{lipavsky_generalized_1986}.
-Details are presented in the supplemental material~\cite{supplement}.
+Details are presented in the Supplemental Material~\cite{supplement}.